NoneGG/aredis/docs/source/index.rst

 ----------------------------------------
 coredis is tested against redis versions ``5.0.x``, ``6.0.x`` & ``6.2.x``.

-hiredis and uvloop can make coredis faster, but it is up to you whether to install them or not.
+:pypi:`hiredis` and :pypi:`uvloop` can make coredis faster, but it is up to you whether to install them or not.

+coredis is tested against:

 - :pypi:`hiredis` >= `2.0.0`.
 - :pypi:`uvloop` >= `0.15.0`.